publiux/parseCifp/README.md

 Parse freely available Coded Instrument Flight Procedures (CIFP) raw data from AeroNav/FAA as ARINC424 v18 into SQLite3 database

+See here for an example of the output of this utility: https://www.dropbox.com/s/htex68b9fn4mgso/cifp-1707.db.zip?dl=0

 See how Instrument Procedures (including SIDs and STARs) are actually constructed!

 These instructions are based on using Ubuntu 1604